The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Isn’t it time to lighten your load?
-In this article, I will delve into the advantages of traveling light and provide expert tips on choosing the ideal travel pack for your needs – whether you’re a seasoned traveller or planning your first adventure.
+Isn’t it time you lightened your load?
+In this article, I delve into the advantages of travelling light and provide expert tips on choosing the ideal one-bag travel pack for your needs – whether you’re a seasoned traveller or planning your first adventure.
 Get ready to revolutionise the way you travel – with your ultimate (carry-on) travel companion.

 Why a carry-on travel pack is the way to go

-I have stopped counting the number of travellers we see daily on the road, lugging around ginormous travel packs that precariously sway over their heads.
-We wish we could talk to everyone there and convince them to travel light next time.
+I have stopped counting the number of travellers we see almost daily on the road, lugging around ginormous travel packs that precariously sway over their heads.
+We wish we could talk to everyone of them and convince them to travel light next time.

 We’ve been there.
-During our three-month trip in 2012, we travelled with our big 70-litre travel packs.
-These past eight years, though, we have only travelled with carry-on travel packs, and we would never go back.
+During our first three-month RTW trip together in 2012, we travelled with the usual 70-litre backpacks.
+Since 2016, though, we have only travelled with carry-on travel packs (full-time and in all four seasons), and we would never go back.

 Sandra and her big backpack in 2012